 Ron Fix is a versatile multi-instrumentalist, educator, and author living in Richmond, Virginia.
 Ron's performance and studio work has been featured on radio and television, and has taken him throughout the United States and internationally to Canada.
-As an in-demand theater musician, he is a regular fixture in pit orchestras across Virginia where his work spans over twenty musicals.
+As an in-demand theater musician, he is a regular fixture in pit orchestras across Virginia where his work spans over twenty-five musicals.

 Born in Niskayuna, NY in 1983, Ron began his study of music at the age of 10 when he picked up his brother's guitar.
 Within the year, he would expand his focus to include the clarinet.
 At the age of 15, inspired by R&B saxophonist Lenny Pickett and New Orleans trumpeter Al Hirt, Ron picked up the tenor saxophone and trumpet.
 Shortly thereafter, he was invited to join the high school jazz ensemble, and within two years, he would rise to become the lead saxophone and trumpet soloist for his high school's award-winning music program.
 During the summers, Ron attended the Bands Of America Summer Symposium in Champaign, Illinois where he placed in the top jazz ensemble and worked closely with the late Frank Mantooth and Denis Diblasio.